nhuucattuong/Personal-Project/README.md

 PROJECT DESCRIPTION

 The system monitors key grid parameters: voltage, current, and transformer temperature and gas detection.
-It then and transmits sensor datas to Power BI for real-time analysis.
+It then and transmits sensor datas to Power BI (Streaming Dataset) for real-time analysis.
 When abnormal values or faults are detected, alerts are triggered automatically to ensure quick maintenance.
 ![IoT_Project](https://github.com/user-attachments/assets/ad801aa3-8e2d-45a5-b215-3a94444096c0)